 He was a kindly man in the neighbourhood.
 He fixed people's radios,TVs, tape-recorders, and walkie-talkies for the Police and Firemen.
 He had movie night in his garage/driveway for all the kids nearby every other Friday in the summer--and it was FREE!!!
 All you had to do was show up with a lawnchair and enjoy.
 And of course, it didn't hurt to get there a little before 7/1900 for a good place to put your chair.
 He even supplied the popcorn!

 From those humble beginnings, a friendship ensued and I became Bill's helper.
-He was divorced with no kids and had lots of errands and chores to do and he gave me a few bucks to help him out.
+He was divorced with no kids and had lots of errands and chores to do and lived alone in a big house.
+He gave me a few bucks to help him out.
 One day, he needed some help cleaning up the basement.
 When we went downstairs, I saw that it was filled with radios.
 I mean, it was like being in an airplane cockpit--radios wall-to-wall.
-I was just 10 years old and was instantly fascinated with the lights and dials of his Collins, Drake, Swan, Pye, Hammarlund and Hallicrafters rigs.
+I was just 10 years old and was instantly fascinated with the lights and dials of his Collins, Drake, Swan, Pye, National, Hammarlund and Hallicrafters rigs.
 He also made a lot of his gear built to his specs.
 He used to say, if you want it to be rugged and durable, then build it yourself.
-So, he had lots of homebrew amps, receivers and xmitters that filled the basement and were an easy reach from his bench and operating desk.
+So, he had lots of homebrew amps, receivers and xmitters that filled the basement and within easy reach from his bench and operating desk.

-Don remains a dear friend and a constant inspiration and a pure joy to visit--I try to visit as much as I can.
-He has a lovely Calico cat that jumps up on the desk near the computer when he wants food or to be stroked on his silky smooth coat.
-This kitty opens doors with his paws!
-He even goes out in the rain or snow!
-Most cats dread rain or snow and avoid them.
-He is certainly a different cat from others, much smarter and curious and always thinking about the world outside.
-He is very unique.
+About my Elmer DON: Don was a dear friend right up until the end and remains a constant inspiration as I journey through work, life and more studies--I tried to visit him as much as I could to listen to his life experiences and wisdom.
+He had a lovely Calico cat that jumped up on the desk near the computer when he wanted food or to be stroked on his silky, smooth coat.
+This kitty opened doors with his paws!
+He even went out in the rain or snow!
+Most cats dread rain or snow and avoid them like the plague...
+He was certainly a different cat than all others, much smarter and curious and always thinking about the world outside.
+He was very unique.
 What do they say about cats and their owners?
 That they often have similar character traits of their owners.